emso-eric/oso-ontology/README.md

 - **Measured Parameters** – describing the observed phenomena (e.g., temperature, pressure, biogeochemical indicators),
 - **Datasets and PIDs** – linking observations and parameters to their corresponding published datasets (with persistent identifiers such as DOI).

-Developed in the context of the **EMSO-ERIC**, the OSO ontology supports the **FAIR principles** (Findable, Accessible, Interoperable, Reusable) by enabling semantic integration of marine observation data.
+Developed in the context of the **EMSO-ERIC**, OSO supports the **FAIR principles** (Findable, Accessible, Interoperable, Reusable) by enabling semantic integration of marine observation data.
 It also facilitates:

 - Links to **organisations** responsible for the facilities,
 - Association with relevant **geographical areas**,
 - Connection to **scientific projects** and **oceanographic cruises**.

-The OSO ontology is aligned with existing standards and aims to contribute to the broader adoption of semantic technologies in marine science.
+OSO is aligned with existing standards and aims to contribute to the broader adoption of semantic technologies in marine science.

 ## 🧭 Objectives